UbaidillahGit/kanban_board/README.md

 A tracking app for tasks.
 where users can create, edit, and move tasks between different columns (e.g. "To Do", "In Progress", "Done").

+# Authentication
+our app will use Google SignIn feature, no need to register manually

 # Architeture

 using DDD (Domain-Drivers Design) will have four layer